 Several credit cards are offering larger signup bonuses this year with Chase offering some of the most exciting increases.
 Some increases appear to be permanent, but others are only for a limited time.

 Related: Best limited-time credit card offers

 Changing Spending Perks

 Many credit cards are also switching up their purchase rewards by adding new bonus categories compatible with a social-distanced lifestyle.
 More travel credit cards are letting you earn extra rewards on purchases as you stay close to home or take a road trip instead of flying.

 Some of the most common bonus category introductions include:

 - Supermarkets and grocery subscription services

 - Gas stations

 Some of these changes are for a limited time and might expire after several months.
-Other benefits extend into 2021 or are ongoing.
 It appears the banks tend to offer limited-time spending perks that are relevant to the current times.

 A Glimpse at Some Credit Card Changes